 In a data mesh architecture, while domain teams own their data products, the data platform and the corporate data governance team track and manage compliance centrally via a data catalog and data governance tools.

 Federated computational governance enables data governance at scale.
 Automated policy enforcement reduces the manual labor required to remain compliant with the growing, complex body of data regulations worldwide.
-And when there are issues, the data domain team—the data owners—can resolve them quickly.
+And when there are issues, the data domain team—the data owners—are then responsible for responding to and fixing any compliance issues with their data, such as classifying unclassified values or removing sensitive information from access logs.

 Best practices when implementing the principles of data mesh